aakarshan-raj/jetpackExample/README.md

-#Simple App that uses jetPack.
+# Simple App that uses jetPack.
-##gets input and shows it in List
+## git gets input and shows it in List